 4. Don’t Entertain Negativity and Anger – Don’t ridicule, curse or yell at other drivers — even if you think you’re keeping it to yourself.
 Getting wound up over others’ actions may have a long term negative effect on your health.
 You might feel protected in your vehicle but frustration can impair your judgment and lead to rash decisions, and verbal and physical conflict.
 Dr. Leon James, co-author of Road Rage and Aggressive Driving says, “With road rage, you’re basically driving under the influence of impaired emotions.”

 5. Label and Let Go – If you can’t always ignore inconsiderate or obnoxious drivers, try this novel tactic to label them “an idiot”.
 Knowing that there will always be a few people who don’t drive as you think they should, being able to accept that and re-focus your mind on the road ahead, is important.
 Labelling is a way to let emotion go – and who couldn’t use less cares, worries and anger?6.
-Try Tools to Tackle Tension – Take deep breaths if you feel tense, or listen to calming or feel-good music.
-During long trips take regular breaks to revive your body and concentration.
-Practice Progressive Muscle Relaxation (PMR) at home and then you can quickly do Deep Muscle Relaxation (DMR) when you’re in traffic.
-Relaxation techniques reduce the stress your body holds, so you’ll feel better physically and emotionally.
+Try Tools to Tackle Tension – Relaxation techniques reduce the stress your body holds, so you’ll feel better physically and emotionally.
+Practice Progressive Muscle Relaxation (PMR) at home.
+When you’re behind the wheel, take deep breaths if you feel tense, or listen to calming or feel-good music.
+During long trips, have regular breaks to revive your body and concentration, and do a few driving-focused exercises to keep you alert and reduce any aches or pains.

 7. Get Away From Aggressive Drivers – Get out of the way of aggressive or annoying drivers and let them pass.
 Do not make eye contact – you don’t want to know any more about them.
 Never retaliate with nasty looks or rude gestures.
 If a fellow motorist becomes seriously threatening, drive to a police station or crowded public place.